 After your account is created, your server ID, which connects to web services, the Sellercloud API, and the Sellercloud interface, is visible on the web page URL.

-In this case, the server ID is “rp.”
+In this case, the server ID is rp.

 There is no limit to the number of companies you can create under one client.

-SellerCloud Support can disable a company.
+Sellercloud Support can disable a company.

-SellerCloud has 3 types of product relationships:
+Sellercloud has three types of product relationships:

-Example: An FBA warehouse can deal with FBA inventory; a DropShip warehouse can deal with inventory you do not own; and you can use an Interim warehouse for transfers.
+There are several types of warehouses with different functions available for each type.
+For example, a FBA warehouse can deal with a FBA inventory.
+A Dropship warehouse can deal with inventory you do not own.
+An Interim warehouse can be used for transfers.

-Watch the Warehouse Management Overview video.
+For more information, refer to the Warehouse Management Overview article.